nazarsosyak/adav-group/example.md

 Once a crisis period has been identified, we isolate it from the full market timeline and analyze it.

+### The Main Immunology Pipeline

-Before analysis, lets be clear on how the algorithm functions:
+Before analysis, it is important to be clear on how the algorithm functions:

 To grasp the algorithm's logic, three key dimensions must be introduced first.
 These dimensions are jointly used to evaluate the state and systemic relevance